Use AI to draft a better email

 Useful external links

 This workflow works with most modern AI assistants.
+Check your own access, privacy settings and workplace rules before using them.

 Nova9 view